NilsDavid01/Prague-Parking-V2/README.md

 Prague-Parking-V2 is a prototype application that resembles a parking lot management system written in C#.

-The purpose of Prague-Parking-V2 is to deliver a user friendly experience for customers when managing their vehicle.
+The purpose of Prague-Parking-V2 is to deliver a user friendly experience for customers when managing their vehicle inside of a parking lot.

 # Features:
 * Park a vehicle